 (That is, after He swiftly defeats the misguided armies of the world who will attack Him.
 But that’s another story.)

-What will Jesus do when He returns?
+Jesus is coming!
+What will He do when He returns?

 After the horrendous events prophesied for the time just ahead of us—the Great Tribulation and the Day of the Lord—this world and its decimated citizens will need a massive relief effort and lots of tender loving care.